jh222xk/pophub/doc/requirement_specification.md

 ## PopHub

-List popular users from Github depending on followers, commits or other interesting factors.
+List popular users from Github depending on followers, repos or other interesting factors.

 Follow users to get specific information from them without showing